 Deploying multiple devices in one group can not only increase the authentication success rate, but also increase the chance for accurate positioning, which satisfies the real application requirements.
 In this paper, an identity-based group devices authentication scheme is proposed.
 The authentication scheme is based on the SS scheme, which can efficiently assist the PDA to authenticate the group devices.
 In addition, an efficient conference key agreement scheme is designed to guarantee the security of data uploading between the PDA and the CSP.
-The security and performance analysis shows the better performance of our scheme compared with the existing scheme.
+The security and performance analysis show the better performance of our scheme compared with the existing scheme.

 Acknowledgments.

-This work is supported by the National Science Foundation of China under Grants no. 61672295, no. 61672290, no. 61772280, no. U1405254; the State Key Laboratory of Information Security under Grant no. 2017-MS-10; the 2015 Project of six personnel in Jiangsu Province under Grant no. R2015L06; the CICAEET fund; and the PAPD fund.
+This work is supported by the National Natural Science Foundation of China under Grant No. U1836115, No. 61672295, and No. 61672290, the Natural Science Foundation of Jiangsu Province under Grant No. BK20181408, the State Key Laboratory of Cryptology Foundation, the CICAEET fund, and the PAPD fund.